kekse1/getopt.js/README.md

 * [**`getopt.tiny.js`**](src/getopt.tiny.js), **v2.0.0** (**327** code lines);
 * [`test.js`](src/test.js) (tiny test, jfyi..);

+## Info
+Just for your info: Both versions stop parsing the rest of the command line after the occurence of an 'empty' `--` parameter.
+That's a (good) convention.

 ## Tiny alternative version
 The tiny alternative version doesn't have most of the features of the regular version.
 But works great as well.
-There are not so many features, but the main difference is that you don't define a 'vector' with all possible/allowed parameters, so any `-` or `--` (are the same here) will be interpreted as valid key.
+There are not so many features, but the main difference is that you don't define a 'vector' with all possible/allowed parameters, so any `--` prefixed parameter will be interpreted as valid key.
 So handling this version is also much easier and quicker.

 The [**`getopt.tiny.js`**](src/getopt.tiny.js) does **not** need an extra polyfill.